 A tabbed interface or simply a tab is a graphical control element one can use to contain multiple panels or documents onto a single window for users to access.
 Because of this, it is perfect for single page web pages and applications.
-It gives users not only a neat and organized UI but also makes the navigation process a whole lot easier.
+It gives users a neat and organized UI and makes the navigation process a whole lot easier.
 So if you own a text-heavy site, or simply a content-packed website, then CSS tabs is the easiest way to appeal more to your users.

 Tabbed Content Section